 Mileage reimbursement requirements can be an intimidating topic for many companies, whether at the small business or enterprise scale.
-Knowing what you are required to reimburse and when you are required to do it can be tricky as regulations can vary from state to state or region to region.
+It’s important to know when you are required to reimburse as regulations can vary from state to state.

-In this article, we’re going to briefly look at what mileage reimbursement is, what the United States requires at the federal level, and how some states are doing at the local level.
-With that said, this article should not be taken as tax or legal advice.
-Always consult your state’s local laws when making decisions that could affect your business.
+In this article, we will discuss what the United States requires at the federal level in regard to mileage reimbursement, and what some states are doing at the local level.
+With that said, always consult your state’s local laws when making decisions that could affect your business.

 Federal Mileage Reimbursement Requirements